MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/exchangeonline-workload.md

 ## Phase 2: Onboard

-In this phase, you plan for the technical aspects of an Exchange Online deployment and start rolling out Exchange Online to selected groups of users.
+In this phase, you plan for the technical aspects of an Exchange Online deployment and start rolling it out to selected groups of users.

 ### Step 1: Complete your technical planning